honghaoz/AutoKeyboardScrollView/README.md

 Just use `ZHAutoScrollView` as parent view of textFields, or views contain textFields.
 Add subViews on `zhAutoScrollView.contentView` (Be sure to add subViews on `.contentView`), then that's it!

-(Note, only textField which is already on the view to be added can be handled, you can manualy add textFields that need to be handled by calling `handleTextField:` or `handleTextFields`)
+(Note, only textField which is already on the view to be added can be handled, you can manualy add textFields that need to be handled by calling `handleTextField:` or `handleTextFields:`)

 # How it works?